Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Preliminaries

 \item Equivalently, interpreting both sides below as a family of numbers $x=\{x(\sigma)\}_{\sigma\in{\rm Aut}(\C)}$ and $y=\{y(\sigma)\}_{\sigma\in{\rm Aut}(\C)}$ as in Def.\ \ref{definition algebraic relation},

 is equivariant under $\textrm{\emph{Aut}}(\C/F^{Gal})$. \end{enumerate} \end{thm}

 \begin{rem} Theorem \ref{thm:gro-har-lap} has been stated in \cite{grob_harris_lapid} without reference to the Whittaker periods $p(\Pi)$.
-For the convenience of the reader we sketch how one obtains the above transcription, which shall be part of P. Lopez's thesis: Thm.\ 7.1 of \cite{grob_harris_lapid} is a consequence of Thm.
+For the convenience of the reader we sketch how one obtains the above transcription: Thm.\ 7.1 of \cite{grob_harris_lapid} is a consequence of Thm.
 5.3 and 6.4 {\it ibidem}.
 Thm.
 6.4 can be rewritten as an Aut$(\C)$-equivariant relation of the residue Res$_{s=1}(L^S(s,\Pi\times\Pi^\vee))$ with an archimedean period, the bottom-degree Whittaker period $p(\Pi)$ and a top-degree version of the latter, as explained in \cite{grob-extrat}, Thm.\ 8.5.
 Similarly, Thm.\ 5.3 in \cite{grob_harris_lapid} can be restated as an Aut$(\C/F^{Gal})$-equivariant relation of the residue Res$_{s=1}(L^{S}(s,\Pi,{\rm As}^{(-1)^{n-1}}))$, an archimedean period and the above mentioned top-degree Whittaker period.
 Taking the quotient of the first and the second relation gives the theorem. \end{rem}